Healthy Homes Assessment Te Marua

 Rental Property Home Assessments Te Marua

-Property rental areas that are affected to Healthy Homes Standard.
-Healthy Homes Standard in Te Marua include each:
+Areas of rental properties that are impacted through The Healthy Homes Standard in Te Marua include each:

 • Living Rooms